Daus Mahnke, MD

 You will gradually return to a normal diet.

-Before you go home, a nurse will teach you how to take
+Before you go home, you will be taught how to care for your surgical incision.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: